paperpatch/weather_dashboard/README.md

 ## HOW TO USE

-- Go to the webpage https://paperpatch.github.io/weekly-challenge-6/
+- Go to the deployed webpage [here](https://paperpatch.github.io/weekly-challenge-6/).
 - Default City will be Hartford, US.
 Enter a city in the search function to load up a new city.
 - Searched cities will be appended to a list on the side.
 Clicking on it will load up that particular city.
 - City list will be saved on your local storage.
 (Go to your webpage developer tools, `For Chrome Use F12`, and navigate to Developer Tools --> Application --> Storage --> Local Storage )